Can you remember the last time you said something positive about yourself?

 - Take care of yourself.
 Let your body know you love it.
 Feed it nourishing foods that will give you the natural energy you need to conquer the day.
 Move it around through an exercise that you enjoy doing.
 Don't feel like going to the gym?
 Put on your favorite playlist or find an interesting podcast and go for a walk!
 Give it the rest it needs through adequate sleep.
 And why not, treat yourself to a weekly (or daily- I won't tell anyone) bath time.
 When you take care of yourself you'll feel healthier and have a higher self-esteem.

 Practicing these simple habits will surely improve your health mentally and emotionally.
 But there is still one more simple practice that you can implement daily, and it's as simple as adding it to your morning coffee… seriously!
-If you haven't heard of the numerous benefits of CBD oil already, I'll give you the in on one that'll interest you today.
-Did you know that CBD oil causes receptor 5-HT1A to fire more effectively?!
-Okay, I’ll translate to English.
-CBD oil helps increase serotonin (the “feel good” hormone) production and stabilizes its presence in our bodies.
-This hormone is what helps regulate our emotions, AND it’s a natural mood stabilizer that aids in sleeping, eating, and digestion.
+Increasing serotonin (the “feel good” hormone) production and stabilizing its presence in our bodies helps to regulate our emotions.
 Low levels of this hormone in fact can lead to depression.
-Talk about an easy way to foster self-wellness… make CBD oil a part of your daily self-love practice.
-If you are just starting out we suggest using our 500mg Hemp Oil.

 Now, time to grab a cup of your favorite tea, coffee, wine- whatever your choice of drink- put some CBD oil in it of course, and sit down for a few minutes on your own.
 No TV, cellphone or any distractions, just you.
 Take a deep breath in…. and let it out.
 And one more time.
 Think about the amazing things going on in your life right now, what your biggest dreams are, and how caring for yourself can make them happen.